Our Sturdy 76 Series LandCruiser Build

 We’ve fitted a Cruiser Consoles Centre Console – the all important coffee for two.

-In the back we’ve fitted a Hayman Reese cargo barrier behind the front seats.
-The rear cargo is made to DRIFTA specs to suit the drawers and water tank.
+In the back we’ve fitted a Hayman Reese cargo barrier behind the front seats and a second rear cargo barrier to suit the drawers and water tank.
 We’ll add some simple shelves that are easy to remove, and are light soon.
 Any heavy cargo will live on the floor – forward of the axle, and low.
 The other shelves we’ll use for our personal gear, and things like camp chairs.
 Our goal is to be able to get to all the everyday gear without double handling.

 For overlanding style trips we love hardshell rooftop tents.
 This time we’re trying an iKamper.
 New to the market, iKamper burst onto the scene in 2017 after raising a whopping US$2.3 million on Kickstarter!
 We’ll show you how these work separately soon (stargazing roof window and all).